Tuesday, July 25, 2023

 Since I had no prior experience in magic, initially I sometimes had to “fake it to make it,” but I soon found my connection to Hekate’s magic flourishing.

 The course is immediately effective, but no one could master it in seven months.
-I am grateful for that as I wish to continue this practice for a long time.
+I am grateful for that, as I wish to continue this practice for a long time.
 (For $700, it had better last a lifetime!)

-Jason's spelling, punctuation, and occasionally his word choices are less than perfect, which occasionally caused me frustration.
+Jason's spelling, punctuation, and occasionally his word choices are less than perfect, which sometimes caused me frustration.
 However, I recognized that his focus lies in other details of this system.
 For scholars of ancient Greek or speakers of modern Greek, Jason’s pronunciations may be disappointing, but he does provide recordings of some of the ritual texts read by a person more fluent than he is.

 On a few occasions early in the course, I found Jason's expressions of frustration with student questions to be inappropriate.
-Using prior students' understanding as a benchmark for comparison is not, to put it mildly, a sound pedagogical approach.
+Using prior students' comprehension as a benchmark for comparison is not, to put it mildly, a sound pedagogical approach.
 Setting aside these details, he's a good teacher.

 While the course has been highly beneficial, I nonetheless think it somewhat overpriced, especially considering the outdated recordings and study guides that have not been updated based on student feedback.
 Furthermore, only seven of the nine triads are introduced in